AregHar/lessons42/lesson_2_raw/readme.md

-## Lesson 2, The good, the gad, and the ugly
+## Lesson 2, The good, the bad, and the ugly

 We write an object-storage library and a config-storage web app.
 We learn to tell good code from bad code using OOP design principles called SOLID.